 Before talking to an adjuster, call or contact an experienced personal injury attorney at Swenson & Shelley.
 Our legal team can handle all talks with the insurance company for you.
 Taking that burden off your shoulders gives you more time to heal and get back on your feet after a truck accident.

-What Should I Say to the Insurance Adjuster After a Truck Accident?
+What Should I Say to the Insurance Adjuster After a Truck Accident in Utah?

 Most adjusters have a playbook they follow to get you to admit fault for the accident, diminish your claim, or pressure you into accepting a settlement offer far below what you deserve.
 Don’t be fooled by apologies or friendly banter.
 An insurance adjuster is not on your side, and they do not have your best interests at heart.